-Beginning with RHEL Atomic Host 7.2.4 release, two versions of the docker service will be included in the operating system:
+Beginning with RHEL Atomic Host 7.2.4 release, two versions of the docker service are included in the operating system:

-docker-latest packages are available with the same releases of RHEL Server (from the rhel-7-server-extras-rpms repository).
+docker-latest too.
 Here are things you need to know about using these two versions of docker:

 docker: docker is the default docker service that is enabled and ready to run.
 The service and related features are provided by the

 docker-latest is also included, but is disabled by default in RHEL Atomic Host.

 docker-latest is available for the customers who want to try out a later version of Docker.
 It is provided by the

 docker-latest if you want to try it out as a standalone service, because it is not compatible with other container tools available with Atomic Host and RHEL Server, unless